vyapp/vy/INTRO.md

 Vy implements mechanisms to drop python code to the python interpreter.
 The simplest mechanism is through a Key-Command in NORMAL mode.

+This INTRO goes through all standard cases of using vy as an editor/ide.

 What is a modal editor?
 ======================